chaos-polymtl/lethe/doc/source/parameters/cfd/boundary_conditions_multiphysics.rst

 .. warning::
     The number of boundary conditions must be specified explicitly as the ParameterHandler is not able to deduce the number of boundary conditions from the number of ``bc`` subsections.
 This is often a source of error.

+* ``id`` is the number associated with the boundary condition.
+By default, Lethe assumes that the id is equivalent to the number of the bc.

 * ``type``: This is the type of boundary condition been imposed.
 At the moment, choices are
     * ``temperature`` (Dirichlet BC), to impose a given temperature ``value`` at the boundary